apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 This mod aims to speed up nearly all the noticeably-slow interactive objects that you use throughout BL3.
 It will eventually hope to encompass basically the entire game, but **it is currently a work in progress!**
-I've run up against some modding difficulties with the first complex-ish mission-related animation in the game (scanning Vaugn's Wanted posters to print statues during the "Golden Calves" mission in Ascension Bluff), and it looks like it might take me some time to figure that out (and I don't want to skip it just yet).

 As such, this mod has not seen an awful lot of testing, so please let me know if there's anything game-breaking or Obviously Wrong with this (like if a too-fast animation ends up breaking mission progression somewhere).
-Ordinarily I wouldn't release this until I'd had a chance to thoroughly test it, but I think I'll be on that Golden Calves mission for awhile.

 Currently, the mod affects the following: